AbdullahRahmoun1/eduCloud_backend/progress.md

     |teacher|
     ‾‾‾‾‾‾‾‾‾
-    add subjects and classes to teacher ✅ remove subjects and classes from teacher ❌ send an advice to a student ❌
+    add subjects and classes to teacher ✅ remove subjects and classes from teacher ✅ (merged with add route) send an advice to a student ❌

     ________________